 In addition to faculty and peer mentors, there will also be teaching fellows in the Honors College who are senior level graduate students and postdoctoral fellows.
 These teaching fellows are much more than teaching assistants or instructors.
 They are core members of our community with deep knowledge and teaching experience who will frequently be in the building.

-All students are invited to apply for the HC Mentoring Pod program linking undergraduates with full-time doctoral Mentor Fellows in a variety of academic and career fields.
-You can read about our Graduate Mentor Fellows who guide students through exploring professional and academic interests.
-A small group of undergraduates meet with their Graduate Mentor Fellow several times throughout the Fall semester, beginning and ending the experience with receptions hosted at the Honors College in New Brunswick.
+All students are invited to apply for the HC Mentoring Pod program linking undergraduates with full-time doctoral Mentors in a variety of academic and career fields.
+You can read about our Graduate Mentors who guide students through exploring professional and academic interests.
+A small group of undergraduates meet with their Graduate Mentor several times throughout the Fall semester, beginning and ending the experience with receptions hosted at the Honors College in New Brunswick.
 Additionally, the entire cohort of interdisciplinary students selected to participate in the Mentoring Pods gather for programming that will inform their college, research, and professional pursuits.

 - Professional Development

 Throughout their undergraduate career exploration journey, the Honors College provides support through advising, programs, and networking connections to help students build competitive professional portfolios and prepare for future opportunities.